 NOTE: To measure tropia for far fixation, the angle kappa for each eye needs to be measured at least once.
 The app will automatically choose the latest measurement of angle kappa in the history.
 If it is not available for either eye, the app will give a reminder to first obtain this measurement (see section 6 for details of angle kappa measurement).

-Launch the app and set the mode to snapshot (button at upper right corner).
+Launch the app and set the mode to No Cover (button at upper right corner).

 Select far fixation mode (button at lower right corner).